 Read on to discover how market share is changing in Massachusetts for the different major league teams, and how differently Google search data changed from years ago to now.

-While we typically stick to Massachusetts sports betting here, stay close for research items such as this as well.
+While we typically stick to legal Massachusetts sports betting promos, sportsbook app reviews and breaking news here, stay close for different types of content, such as research items like this.

 The NHL Makes Its Move